 Development of the QIS is a multi-step process.
 A review of the prior QIS is conducted, and findings are discussed among MHD administrative, program, and quality staff.
-Input is solicited from key stakeholders, and all this information is considered when planning modifications to the QIS.
-After undergoing Departmental review, a draft is distributed to key stakeholders and the public for comment.
-The State of Missouri does not currently have any Federally recognized Indian tribes to consult.
+Input is solicited from key stakeholders, and all information is considered when planning modifications to the QIS.
+After undergoing review by the Missouri Department of Social Services, a draft is distributed to key stakeholders and posted to MHD's website for a thirty (30) day public comment period.
+The State of Missouri will also consult with the federally recognized Indian tribe Kansas City Indian Center in accordance with the State's Tribal consultation policy and 42 CFR 438.340 (c )(ii).
+All feedback is reviewed by MHD and enhancements are incorporated into the Quality Strategy.